This is how rubiTrack works

 The list view shows activities as a table in very much detail where you can drill down into individual laps.

 The calendar displays activities similar to the collection view, with many values instantly accessible.
 It comes with three view modes displaying varying level of detail.
-Plus, you can add events to mark important milestones in your training.

 Flexible Chart